The Terrible Thunderlizards: El Gordo

-El Gordo is an unusually small Ceratosaurus who is an expert in camouflage and can disappear by sticking a plant in his hat.
+El Gordo is a small Ceratosaurus who is an expert in camouflage and can disappear by sticking a plant in his hat.

 Bill & Scooter

-Bill and Scooter are the two humans—Homo sapiens, called "mankinds"—that the Thunderlizards try to eliminate so they will never evolve into the humans of today.
-Both Bill and Scooter wear animal skins (blue for Bill and red for Scooter) somewhat like the ones worn by male characters in The Flintstones, but covering only their right shoulders, and walk in animal skin shoes.
+Bill (voiced by Charlie Adler) and Scooter (voiced by Curtis Armstrong) are the two humans—Homo sapiens, called "mankinds"—that the Thunderlizards try to eliminate so they will never evolve into the humans of today.
+Both Bill and Scooter wear animal skins and shoes.
 While both are aware that the Thunderlizards are trying to kill them, they have no idea why, being unaware of the anti-human prejudice from Dinosaur City.
 In spite of this, they befriend Huckleberry, who initially wished to keep them as pets, in the episode "Ice Age Capades".